 Kim Kowalke, Music Department and Eastman School of Music

 Jennifer Kyker, Music Department and Eastman School of Music

 Jason Titus, Music Department

-The spring's UR IPM concert celebrates the music of these classic "prog" groups, with faculty and students of the College Music Department backed by members of Going for the One.
-The concert will feature music by Yes, Genesis, ELP, King Crimson, Jethro Tull and others.
+The fall's UR IPM concert celebrates the music of these country-tinged bands and artists, with faculty and students of the College Music Department backed by members of The League of Extraordinary Uncles.
+The concert will feature music by CSN, the Eagles, Linda Ronstadt, Joni Mitchell, America, Jackson Brown, and others.
 Click here for more information on that event.